AAPT is . . .

 - Two major peer-reviewed journals, the American Journal of Physics and The Physics Teacher provide a medium for sharing methods and research about teaching physics at introductory and advanced levels.
 Both print and online versions are available.
-All AAPT members receive their choice of one of the journals as part of their membership.
+All AAPT members receive online access to both of the journals as part of their membership.

 - ComPADRE (Communities for Physics and Astronomy Digital Resources in Education) is a network of well-organized, digital collections of high-quality educational materials in physics and astronomy.
 These collections connect to a wide range of digital resources, including curricular materials, digital libraries, and online journals.

 - PSRC (Physical Sciences Resource Center) is a web-based databank that provides K-20 teachers links to a wide range of teaching and learning resources in the physical sciences.
 Educators can use the PSRC to find curriculum materials, classroom demonstrations, labs, online learning materials, evaluation instruments, and articles on science education.
 This online forum is designed for active participation with suggestions for additions to the collection, discussion forums, comments, and a personal filing cabinet for favorite resources.